 The Tanzanian Shilling is the national currency.
 US Dollars are widely accepted throughout Moshi and Arusha and park entrances throughout the Safari.
 There are also many currency exchange locations and banks to facilitate currency trade throughout Moshi and Arusha.

-Credit cards are only accepted at the airlines and Major hotels within Tanzania.
-Plan on traveling with sufficient cash and/or travelers checks.
+Credit cards are only accepted at the airlines and major hotels within Tanzania.
+Plan on traveling with sufficient US Dollars.

 The local electricity supply is 220 volts 50 cycles AC, Type G and Type D outlets.
 You will need to supply your own international standard adapter if you plan to power and recharge your electronic devises.